 Get kids involved in retelling the story of the Good Samaritan with this unique storytelling adventure.

 Age Level: 10 to 12

 - clothespins, and

 Before class, hang the bedsheets from the clothesline.
 Place the lamp on the floor 10 feet behind the curtain.

 Form two groups.
-Have one group go behind the curtain and the other group sit on the other side of the curtain as the audience.
+Have one group go behind the curtain and the other group be the audience.
 Assign a role in Luke 10:30-37 to each child behind the curtain.
-Turn off all the lights except the lamp.
+Turn off the lights except the lamp.
 Have the kids pantomime their parts behind the sheet and in front of the lamp, while a strong reader reads the Scripture.
 Then have the groups switch roles.

 Close in prayer, thanking God for loving us and asking him to help us love others.

 Here’s a creative idea that’ll help kids reflect on the biblical lessons you teach throughout the year.

 Age Level: 6 to 12